 Both parents, the Vielhaber’s three kids (ages 13, 11 and 9) and the Forest’s (age 11 and two 10-year old twins) became fast friends from day one.
 They enjoyed each others company so much that when checkout day came, nobody wanted to split up.
 Instead, they headed out of the RV park together, setting out on a remarkable, open-ended journey that’s built bonds of friendship rarely experienced by modern families.

 “We have fun, it’s simple, it’s easy,” says Catherine.
 “If we feel we need space we go into our own place.
 We do things together.
 We do things separately.
 It’s always fun.”

-Catherine’s kids have always been home schooled but when they hit the road in their red Bluebird Wanderlodge bus, she quickly realized that even home schooling can’t offer the advantages that road schooling provides.
+Catherine’s kids had always been homeschooled but when they hit the road in their red Bluebird Wanderlodge bus, she realized that homeschooling can’t offer the advantages that roadschooling provides.
 The ability to change locations and explore new museums and other educational destinations always holds the interest of her typically fickle “tween” girls.
 “When you’re on the road everything changes, the trails are different, there’s so many more learning opportunities,” she says.

 “We feel like we can give our children a much better education about this country that we’re living in,” says Jennifer.
 “They get to see all the different ecosystems.
 They get to fall in love with different parts of the country and then learn from the different cultures in a way that they couldn’t by just staying at our home in Wisconsin.”

 On any given day, their lives are similar to any other typical family.
 Both sets of parents have jobs that allow them to earn a living from the road.
 During the week the kids have school just like their peers.
 They play, they have chores, they study.